 The Polish economy continues to experience a stable economic expansion.
 Driven by domestic demand, real GDP is expected to grow at robust rates of 3 ½ % per year in 2016 and 2017, well above the EU average.
 These growth rates will add to a long period of uninterrupted economic expansion, stretching as far back as 1992 — with Poland being the only EU country that weathered the post-2007 global financial and economic crises without undergoing any recession.

 Read a complete analysis of Poland's economy in the country report 2016 [2 MB]

-The Commission has issued six country-specific recommendations to Poland to help it improve its economic performance.
-These are in the areas of: public finances; youth unemployment; employment of women and older people; innovation; network industries; business environment.
+The Commission has made four country-specific recommendations to Poland to help it improve its economic performance.
+These are in the areas of: public finances; pensions and taxation; labour market; investment in rail.